 - Ads: Join a digital advertising network (like Google’s AdSense), and you can place little snippets of code onto your website that turn into ads for visitors to see.
 When someone clicks an ad on your site, you get a commission.

 - Affiliate Marketing: Large retailers (like Amazon) have affiliate programs that allow you to point visitors toward their products in exchange for a commission.
-For example, you can write about the best books on a certain topic.
+For example, you can write about the best books on a certain topic to make money.
 Amazon will provide special links to those books that are unique to your website.
 Then, when someone uses one of those links to buy a book, you get a cut of the action.

-- Products and Services: You can also sell your own products and services through your website.
+- Products and Services: You can also sell your own products and services through your website to make money.
 Are you an interior design expert?
 Sell design consultations to your visitors.
 Are you a digital marketing expert?
 Sell a PDF guide on search engine optimization or getting more social media followers.

-- Sponosored Post: Once your blog traffic grows, you can reach out to companies in industries relevant to your audience for sponsored posts.
+- Sponsored Post: Once your blog traffic grows, you can reach out to companies in industries relevant to your audience for sponsored posts.
 Sponsored posts promote a company’s products, services or brand in a subtle way to a target audience.
+You can use that to make money.

 The key to a successful blog is two-fold: 1) You need to get started, and 2) You need to write consistently.
 It can take months for your blogging efforts to pay off, but, when they do, you’ll be glad you invested that time and energy.